docker/docs/content/billing/scout-billing.md

 ## Manage your subscription

 To access your subscription details, go to the **Billing** section for your personal account or organization that's subscribed.
-In the **Docker Scout Team** section, select **Change plan**.
-In your billing details portal, you can find your renewal date, invoice history, or cancel your plan.
+In the **Docker Scout Team** section, select **Change plan** to go to the billing details portal.
+In the billing details portal, you can find your renewal date, invoice history, or cancel your plan.

 Renewals charge to the original credit card used to buy Docker Scout Team.